DataTalksClub/data-engineering-zoomcamp/cohorts/2024/06-streaming/homework.md

 Now let's read the data with PySpark.

-Spark needs a library (jar) to be able to connect to Kafka, so we need to tell PySpark that it needs to use it (adjust the version to match yours):
+Spark needs a library (jar) to be able to connect to Kafka, so we need to tell PySpark that it needs to use it:

 ```python
 import pyspark